Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Tank has two clear weak points.

 Clear time is the second.
 Tank kills slowly.
-A trash pull that takes a Ranger thirty seconds takes you ninety.
-Across an evening of solo content that adds up, and the build feels grindy in a way Barbarian and Wizard don't.
+The Update 8 heavy-attack damage bump helps, but a trash pull that takes a Ranger thirty seconds still takes you sixty.
+Across an evening of solo content that adds up.

 If you're soloing and dying to bosses in your level range, the build isn't broken.
 The build just isn't built for that encounter.
 Roll a Battlemage or Barbarian for it.